darlean-io/darlean.ts/examples/src/oracle/4_scale_it_up/readme.md

 ```
 So, for the server, we set the app-id to `server`, and enable the runtime to make it a runtime node.
 For the client, we set the app-id to `client`, and do not make it a runtime node.

-*Note: in this example, we have chosen to combine our server nodes (that contain our own actors) with the runtime functionality.
-That is not required.
-It is also possible to define several (typically 3) dedicated runtime nodes, 2 or more server nodes, and then one or more client nodes.
-Which approach you take depends on availability requirements, how pure you are in conceptually having things right, and the amount of money you want to spend on hosting.*

 ### Separate configuration files

 For the setup with one client and 3 servers, we will illustrate what configuration looks like when we split it up into two files: one for the client, and one for the server applications.